-Flag for Exiting on Errors (set -e)
+Flag for Exiting on non-zero (set -e)

 TLDR: set -e

-is not full proof and comes with caveats.
+is NOT full proof and comes with caveats.

 Arguments against set -e